dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.technicalDetails.md

 }
 ```

-## Docker
+## Using a Docker container

-You can use that to build the scores API code as a Docker container.
+You can use the included Dockerfile on the `scores` folder to build the leaderboards API code as a Docker container.
 You can use the container in [Web App for Containers/App Service on Linux](https://docs.microsoft.com/en-us/azure/app-service/containers/) or even on [Azure Container Service](https://docs.microsoft.com/en-us/azure/aks/).
 Also, your container image can be hosted on [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/).

 ![alt text](https://github.com/dgkanatsios/AzureFunctionsNodeScores-Cosmos/blob/master/media/docker.JPG?raw=true "Reference architecture for usage of a Docker container")